Video has never been more important for businesses, whether it’s a Fortune 500 corporation or a brand new startup.

 You’ll want to put some thought into sound design, even during corporate video production.
+(Here's a list of great video production cameras, if you're curious.)
 Ambient sounds and music choices might not seem as meaningful in a marketing video compared to, say, a vlog post or a short film.
 But the truth is that audio is what establishes emotional connections for the audience.

 So if you want to deliver a knock-out video to your client, take a more cinematic approach to your sound design.

 And hey, giving people “the feels” might even cut down on the number of versions you’ll have to make.
 That’s just an extra bonus.